MathVista

 What is the highest MathVista score?

-The highest MathVista score is 0.868, achieved by o3 from OpenAI.
+The highest MathVista score is 0.907, achieved by Seed 2.1 Pro from ByteDance.

 How many models are evaluated on MathVista?